Night Train Lane: Detroit Lions

 On August 22, 1960, the Cardinals traded Lane to the Detroit Lions in exchange for lineman Gerry Perry.
 Lions great Joe Schmidt later called it "one of the greatest trades that will ever be made in any sport."
 At the time of the trade, Lions head coach George Wilson noted: "He has a reputation as a gambler.
 We are aware of that but he still has speed and experience."

 In the Lions' first win of the 1960 season, a 30–17 victory over the Baltimore Colts, Lane intercepted a Johnny Unitas pass and returned it 80 yards for a touchdown, quickly becoming a fan favorite in Detroit.
 In his first two seasons with the Lions, Lane intercepted 11 passes for 175 return yards.
 In all, Lane played six seasons with the Lions from 1960 to 1965, appearing in 66 games with 21 interceptions for 272 yards.
 During his time with the Lions, Lane received All-NFL honors in 1960 (UPI, NEA, and Sporting News first team), 1961 (AP, NEA, and Sporting News first team), 1962 (AP, UPI, Sporting News, and NEA first team), 1963 (UPI and Sporting News first team).
 He was also invited to play in the Pro Bowl in 1960, 1961, and 1962.

 Lane appeared in the 1962 Pro Bowl despite suffering from appendicitis.
 Weakened and in pain, he blocked an extra point kick and intercepted a Y. A. Tittle pass and returned it 42 yards for the West All-Stars.
 He checked into a Los Angeles hospital the next day and had his appendix removed.

-In early July 1963, Lane married jazz singer Dinah Washington and began serving as her business manager, leading to reports that he may not continue his football career.
+In early July 1963, Lane married jazz singer Dinah Washington and began serving as her business manager, leading to reports that he might not continue his football career.
 However, he signed a contract with the Lions in late July.
 Lane intercepted five passes and recovered two fumbles in 14 games for the 1963 Lions.

 Lane was hampered by injuries after the 1963 season.
 In August 1964, he was injured in a pre-season game, had surgery on his knee, and was out of action for the first part of the 1964 season.
 Lane ultimately appeared in seven games for the 1964 Lions, managing only one interception, the lowest total of his career up to that point.

 On September 7, 1965, after undergoing off-season knee surgery, Lane, at age 37, was released by the Lions.
 When no other team claimed him, Lane returned to the Lions as a taxi squad player.
 He was returned to the active lineup on October 20, 1965, appearing in seven games with no interceptions for the first time in his career.